allenai/natural-instructions/doc/task-hierarchy.md

 - `Semantic Parsing`
 - `Sentence Generation`
 - `Sentiment Analysis`
+  - `Sentiment Analysis -> Sentiment Classification`
+  - `Sentiment Analysis -> Entity-based Classification`: Predict the sentiment towards a given entity in the text
+  - `Sentiment Analysis -> Entity-based Verification`: Verify whether the predicted sentiment towards a given entity in the text is right or wrong
 - `Sorting`
 - `Stance Detection`
 - `Structured Text Generation`: Generate structured text in the output e.g. a task that converts questions in natural language to SQL queries